Choosing What To Sow In March is Easy With This List. Check It Out, Choose Your Favourites & Sow Your March Fruit & Vegetables Choices

 I steer clear of F1 hybrids and go for the older heritage varieties as they tolerate garden conditions much better and have better flavour.
 With good conditions they also yield very well.

 My two favourites are Moneymaker and Gardeners’ Delight.
-Old varieties for a reason .. they believe the goods.
+Old varieties are still available for a reason, .. they are good varieties that deliver on flavour and yield.

 For leaves and/or roots now is the time to start sowing.
 Some varieties can go much later to give succession.